 Awareness retargeting is the most basic form of retargeting, and also the one with the least defined segmenting.
-Often you will know nothing about the prospect other than they have visited your website, and viewed a few pages.
+Often you will know nothing about the prospect other than they have visited your website and viewed a few pages.
 They haven’t registered on your site, given you their details, or viewed any specific products.

-The purpose of an awareness campaign in retargeting is to obviously keep your brand fresh in the minds of past visitors to your site, while trying to get them to return to your site and either convert into a customer, or at the very least, move into your sales funnel, ready to start moving towards conversion.
+The purpose of an awareness campaign in retargeting is to obviously keep your brand fresh in the minds of past visitors to your site while trying to get them to return to your site and either convert into a customer or at the very least, move into your sales funnel, ready to start moving towards conversion.

-The creative assets for awareness campaigns should focus on emphasising your brand, and getting people to visit your site again.
+The creative assets for awareness campaigns should focus on emphasizing your brand, and getting people to visit your site again.
 There shouldn’t be a hard sell attached – if they convert, great, but that isn’t the obvious goal.

 In the above example, Shopify isn’t trying to sell anything; clicking on the ad will take you to one of their blog posts about advertising on Instagram.
 But it does promote brand awareness, and can also be seen as helping to establish them as an authority: they’re an e-commerce platform, but they’re writing about advertising, which is an important component of running an e-commerce business.